Sreeja-Macha/AdvStats-ConjointAnalysis/README.md

 ### Overview

 The Bootstrapped WTP Analysis extends the conjoint analysis by applying bootstrap techniques to estimate confidence intervals for willingness to pay.
 This advanced analysis offers a deeper dive into the financial valuation of TV features.
+It also includes configurations for Sony and Sharp, alongside the "Own Design" scenario, allowing for a thorough examination of consumer preferences and competitive dynamics across different product scenarios.

 ### Components